-258. The uniforms for enlisted men of the Naval Militia shall be in accordance with the allowance prescribed.
-All uniforms for enlisted men of the Naval Militia shall be the same as those prescribed for the enlisted men of the United States Navy except that a distinguishing mark shall be worn on all uniforms (except dungarees) on the breast, just below the loop under the neck opening for holding the neckerchief, and on all coats (except overcoats) on the outside of the same sleeve as the rating badge, halfway between the elbow and wrist.
-This distinguishing mark shall consist of a vertical foul anchor in a lozenge, the colors being: For blue clothes, a blue field, with a lozenge outlined in white, with the foul anchor in white, the colors being reversed for white clothes.
+255. The uniforms of the enlisted men of the Naval Militia shall be the same as those of the enlisted men of the United States Navy, except that a distinguishing mark shall be worn on all uniforms (including the working dress) on the opposite arm from that on which the branch mark or rating badge is worn, midway between the elbow and the wrist.
+This distinguishing mark shall consist of a vertical foul anchor in a lozenge, the colors being, for blue clothes, a blue field, with the lozenge outlined in white, with the foul anchor in white, the colors being reversed for white clothes.
 The dimensions shall be: